Final report for FNC19-1199

-A Facebook page called Yeast Garden was established to illustrate and inspire yeast experimentation.
-(Spring 2019)
+An Instagram account called 'Fermentabee' was established to illustrate and inspire fermentation experimentation.
+(Winter 2021)

-In 2021-22 we plan to enlist beekeepers in other parts of the country to contribute samples of raw honey for testing.
-We will do this through letters to the editor published in the March 2021 issues of American Bee Journal and Bee Culture.
-We are hoping that other areas of North America might unlock the power of honey bees to gather yeast strains suitable for brewing.
+We announced the SARE project and issued a call to beekeepers in other parts of the country to contribute samples of raw honey for testing.
+We did this through letters to the editor published in the March 2021 issues of American Bee Journal and Bee Culture.
+We received 4 samples of honey from New Hampshire and Maine.

 In 2020, the pandemic affected three planned educational and outreach events: